CrayLabs/SmartSim/doc/orchestrator.rst

 --------
 Overview
 --------
-During colocated deployment, the application and database are deployed on the same compute node.In this deployment, the database is *not* connected together in a cluster and each shard of the database is addressed individually by the processes running on that compute host.
+In a colocated orchestrator deployment, the database and model coexist on shared compute resources.
+The orchestrator is non-clustered and each application compute node hosts an instance of the database.
+Processes on the compute host individually address the database.

 .. |colo-orc| image:: images/co-located-orc-diagram.png
   :width: 700